 Why choosing AFS?

-Andriotto Financial Services is a complete financial boutique specialized in cryptocurrencies that is able to offer a full range of services: – STO, ICO, Corporate Finance, Trading Models, etc.; in addition to those, of course, there is also the European Grants consulting.
+Andriotto Financial Services (AFS) is a complete financial boutique specialised in cryptocurrencies that is able to offer a full range of services: STO, ICO, Corporate Finance, Trading Models, and others.

-How to know if the project is eligible for the consulting service
+How to know if your project is eligible for AFS’ consulting service

-After filling an evaluation form with basic info about the company or the startup idea, our expert will send a feedback.
-If positive, then the company could be eligible for the funds and thus start a collaboration with AFS.
+The first step is to fill in the contact form, if possible, specifying your needs.
+We will share an evaluation form with basic info about the company or start-up idea for you to fill in.
+Afterwards, one of our experts will send you feedback.
+If positive (meaning, that the company could be eligible for the funds), you can thus start a collaboration with AFS.

-The team of AFS is formed by professionals and experts that will coach each candidate throughout the whole process of application to the Horizon Europe Programme, helping the company with the description of the project, the pitch, and the video presentation.
+AFS’ team will coach each candidate throughout the whole application process to the Horizon Europe Programme.
+They will help the company with the description of the project, pitch, and video presentation.

-Once we move onto phase two of the proposal, AFS will also help the company with all the required elements, with the registration of the company in the register of beneficiaries of the European Commission and the presentation of the proposal itself.
+Once we move onto Phase Two of the proposal, AFS will help the company with all the required elements.
+This includes the registration of the company in the register of beneficiaries of the European Commission and the presentation of the proposal itself.

 Throughout the whole journey, AFS will provide full support, coaching, and interview simulations with our European consultants.

-Besides, Mauro Andriotto, the CEO of the company, has great experience with the European Commission since he has been a jury member himself for the Horizon 2020 program.
-He personally worked with the European Commission from 2020 to 2021 as a jury member of the EIC programme.
-He also sits in different Advisory Boards around the world and he is the author of scientific publications in finance and risk management and he is a former quantitative leader at EY for the South Europe area.
+Moreover, Mauro Andriotto, AFS’ CEO, has a great deal of experience with the European Commission.
+In fact, he is a Jury Member for the Horizon 2020 Programme.
+He worked with the European Commission from 2020 to 2021 as a Jury Member of the EIC Programme.
+Moreover, Mauro sits in different Advisory Boards around the world.
+He is also the author of scientific publications in finance and risk management.
+Mauro is a former quantitative leader at EY for the South Europe area.

-His experience along with the team’s contribution – a heterogeneous ensemble with different experiences in several industries, of PhDs, MBAs, entrepreneurs, professors, bankers, engineers, big-4 consultants, executives, lawyers and professionists – will certainly grant a top-of-the-line service.
+In addition to Mauro’s experience, AFS’ team is composed by a heterogeneous ensemble of highly qualified professional with different experiences in several industries.
+We are a group of PhDs, MBAs, entrepreneurs, professors, bankers, engineers, big-4 consultants, executives, lawyers.
+AFS definitely has what it takes to grant you a top-of-the-line service.